Wild Senna (Senna marilandica)

 Common Agrimony (Agrimonia gryposepala)

-Common agrimony (Agrimonia gryposepala) is a perennial, Wisconsin native wildflower that can grow between 1 to 5 feet in height.
+Common agrimony is a perennial, Wisconsin native wildflower that can grow between 1 to 5 feet in height.
 It features small, bright yellow flowers arranged in elongating spike-like racemes at the top of the stem and arising from upper leaf axils.
 Each flower is about ¼ to ⅓ inch across, with five oval yellow petals and five to ten yellow stamens.
 The flowers are accompanied by green sepals that are pointed at the tip and slightly shorter than the petals.
 The leaves are compound, with 3 to 9 major leaflets and 1 to 4 pairs of smaller leaflets in between.
 The end leaflet is the largest, ranging from 1 to 4 inches long and ½ to 2 inches wide, becoming smaller towards the base of the compound leaf.
 The leaflets are elliptic to somewhat diamond-shaped, coarsely toothed with blunt to pointed teeth.
 The upper surface of the leaflets is hairless or nearly so, while the lower surface is densely covered in short, glandular hairs with sparse, long, non-glandular hairs mostly along the veins.

 It thrives in various habitats, including open woods, woodland edges, thickets, fields, and swamps.
 It blooms from mid to late summer, typically July through September, and its flowers are mildly fragrant, attracting a variety of pollinators including bees, butterflies, and beetles.
 After flowering, the plant produces small, burr-like fruits with hooked bristles that cling to fur and clothing, aiding in seed dispersal.